Bembidion lampros: Early spring survival

 These beetles are able to survive incredibly long when dealing with starvation.
 When fed consistently, they had a fat content of about 23%, and only die to starvation weeks later when their fat content drops to 7%.
 Based on these findings, and how beetles lose very little weight during diapause, it is concluded that these beetles do not suffer from high mortality due to food shortage in early spring.

 Role in pest control

 Bembidion lampros is incredibly beneficial when it comes to agricultural production, as they are predators to pest species.
-To be specific, the this beetle is integral in controlling and decreasing the high aphid populations which are known to cause large amounts of damage to agricultural fields.
+To be specific, this beetle is integral in controlling and decreasing the high aphid populations which are known to cause large amounts of damage to agricultural fields.
 This is likely because this beetle is one of the first species to move in the spring, which allows them to be more effective in aphid pest control as opposed to late moving species of beetles.
 When it comes to the efficacy of using these beetles for pest control, a study indicated that these beetles use hedgerows as preferred dispersal routes.
 With this in mind, it is possible to utilize the beetles preferred path of dispersal to fully reap the benefits of this incredibly important species ability to control pests.